Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-tools/USER.md

 -   `lumi-workspaces` is the all-in command and the only one that a user really needs.

+    There is a modern version and a classic version which is just a shell script calling `lumi-quota` and `lumi-allocations`.

+    From 26.05 on, the modern version is used while earlier versions used the classic version.

 -   `lumi-quota` and `lumi-allocations` restrict the output to just the file system quota and billing unit information respectively.